yoga+meditation with sean feit

 Sat-Sun 3/26-27, 12:30-6:30pm

-This workshop will cover similar material as my introduction weekends to Organic Intelligence, in preparation for the upcoming HEARTraining in SF, starting in May 2016.
+This workshop will also serve as an intro weekend to the contemplative healing modality Organic Intelligence (see my page on OI for more info), in preparation for the upcoming HEARTraining in SF, starting in May 2016.